ciis0/jackson-3771/README.md

 # Reproducer for jackson#3771

-* install Wildfly 24
+* install [Wildfly 27]
+  * start via `bin/standalone.bat`/`.sh`
-* install Eclipse MAT
+* install [Eclipse MAT]
-* deploy this WAR
+* deploy the WAR of this repo
+  * check releases if you don't want to build it yourself
+  * simply dropping the WAR into `standalone/deployments` should be enough (picking it up takes up to 5 seconds on my machine)
 * undeploy WAR
+  * simply delete the WAR file again (and .deployed file if you want)
 * acquire heap dump using MAT

 ## the leak